May 5, 2023

 • People deliver numbers, not the other way around.
 Invest in your team and the metrics will follow.

 • Compassion is strategic, not soft.
-Understanding your people gives you a leadership advantage that processes and tools cannot replicate.
+Understanding your people gives you a leadership advantage that processes and tools can’t replicate.

 • Growth is retention.
 The best people leave when they stop growing.
 Create learning opportunities relentlessly.